 - Center P-12 Professional Development Outreach Projects are open to Public School Educators (P-12) in Center Partner Districts ONLY.
 Proposals may be submitted by an individual or group within the partner district.

-- Preference will be given to projects that potentially benefit the most children of poverty.
+- Preference will be given to projects that potentially benefit the most under-resourced learners and/or their families.

 - Outreach Project recipients must present project findings at the Center’s Summer Institute.
 Depending on the format of the institute, projects may be shared through a video/virtual or panel/face-to-face format.

-Panther Archery Team - On Target for Life
+Panther Archery Team: On Target for Life (Fall 2023)

 This grant provided opportunity for students on the middle and high school Panther Archery Team to participate in the activity without worrying about cost.
 Funds were provided to purchase resources to cover the operating needs of the team.